rnalexander/rna-site/_posts/2016-12-01-Gifting-Guide-To-Ryan.markdown

 So here is the Gifting Guide to Ryan:

+Gifts are given, not reciprocated, if I give you something you're under no obligation to give me something back.

 Give me no gift that incurs you debt.

 Small is better than big.